jeffpar/pcjs/tools/dz/README.md

     python upload.py ms-technet-armefpp_en "Microsoft TechNet ARMEFPP_EN Disc (March 2005)" 2005-03-25 desc.txt ARMEFPP_EN.iso ARMEFPP_EN.png
     rm desc.txt ARMEFPP_EN.iso ARMEFPP_EN.png

-The upload script modifies my original disc image filename to match the disc's volume name, includes any matching photo image, and uses the `Creation Date` stored in the volume's descriptor as the YYYY-MM-DD to use for the date of the new item.
-Note that the `Creation Date` usually pre-dates whatever Microsoft decided to print on the face of the CD-ROM, but I decided that manually extracting and entering all the printed dates from the photo images was an exercise for another day.
+The upload script modifies my original image filename to match the disc's volume name (since no one else cares about my personal naming scheme), includes any matching photo image, and then passes that information to [upload.py](upload.py) to create a new item in the Internet Archive.

+NOTE: It uses the `Creation Date` stored in the volume's descriptor as the YYYY-MM-DD to use for the date of the item.
+Unfortunately, `Creation Date` usually pre-dates whatever Microsoft decided to print on the face of the CD-ROM, but I decided that manually extracting and entering all the printed dates from the photo images was an exercise for another day.

 You can browse the results [here](https://archive.org/details/@jeffpar).